Ashutosh9906/JavaScript/README.md

     //To give any number a precission of 'x' digit after decimal let num = 15;
     console.log(`$${num.toFixed(2)}`) //-> 15.00

+    //dir
+    console.dir(document);
+    //This will list all of the propert of the object (documetn)
 ```
 - [To Table of Content](#table-of-content)